 How much monthly benefits will I receive?

 Your benefits are calculated using a formula and based on your earnings during the past 35 years in which you earned the most money.
 Your monthly benefits are adjusted each December to provide a cost of living increase.
 Our Chicago disability lawyers can enlighten you further on how benefits are calculated.
-Chicago disability lawyers like Daley Disability Law, PC know the ins and outs of the Social Security Administration and may be reached at (866) 463-3171 to schedule a consultation.
+Chicago disability lawyer know the ins and outs of the Social Security Administration and may be reached to schedule a consultation.